-D. Hearing Participants:

-i.
-Each party will inform the panel/arbitrator and all other parties/counsel [XX] days before the hearing the names of all persons who will attend, participate in or will be able to hear any communications in the

-- hearing using [Platform Name], including any technicians assisting the party or counsel.
-The parties agree that no persons will attend, participate or be allowed to listen in on the hearing without the prior consent of all parties and the panel/arbitrator. - ii.
+- E. Hearing Participants: - i.
+Each party will inform the panel/arbitrator and all other parties/counsel [XX] days before the hearing the names of all persons who will attend, participate in or will be able to hear any communications in the hearing using [Platform Name], including any technicians assisting the party or counsel.
+The parties agree that no persons will attend, participate or be allowed to listen in on the hearing without the prior consent of all parties and the panel/arbitrator.

+- ii.
 If the arbitrator/any panel member plans to have a technician present with them or available to assist them in person, they will communicate to counsel [and the other panel members] the technician's name and affiliation at least [XX] days before the hearing. - iii.
 Each attendee of the virtual hearing shall disclose at the start of each hearing session all people in the room with the attendee.
 Should an individual join the attendee after the hearing session has begun, that individual should be identified to counsel and the panel/arbitrator at the earliest opportunity. - iv.
-During the videoconference, the participants [or the witness] shall always be in view of the camera.
-If two or more people are attending the hearing together in a room, they shall use a single camera, which shall be placed to provide a view of a reasonable part of, if not the entire, room. - v.
-At the Chair's/arbitrator's request, unknown participants shall identify themselves by showing a piece of identification to the camera or by responding to the panel's/arbitrator's questions regarding their identity. - E. Ensuring Good Audio/Video: Hearing participants shall make best efforts to ensure that there will be clear video and audio transmission during the hearing.
-Participants should: - i. consider steps that may be taken to establish a high-speed internet connection (e.g., if possible, a hard-wired internet connection is generally preferable to a wireless internet connection); - ii. use the computer microphone, with or without a headset, for audio transmission or use a phone to dial into audio portion of the platform (or if necessary, use the back-up conference call number if the computer and platform audio are of poor quality); - iii. eliminate any background noise; - iv. consider camera positioning and lighting (e.g., avoid sitting near a window, positioning a light in front of (instead of behind) the participant); - v. access [Platform Name] via desktop or laptop rather than by smartphone or tablet; - vi. ensure computing devices are adequately charged and that power cables or back-up batteries are available as may be necessary; and - vii. not join the hearing from a public setting or using unsecured, public wifi to ensure the privacy and security of the hearing. - F. All counsel shall endeavor to speak one at a time and not while another is speaking, other than as may be required to interpose an objection to a question asked or to alert other participants of technical difficulties. - G. All participants who are not actively being questioned as a witness, asking questions of a witness, defending a witness, or providing or responding to opening statements, closing arguments, or other arguments, shall maintain their audio on mute to limit potential interruptions.
+During the videoconference, the participants [or the witness] shall always be in view of the camera [except (insert exceptions if any)]. - v.
+At the Chair's/arbitrator's request, unknown participants shall identify themselves by showing a piece of identification to the camera or by responding to the panel's/arbitrator's questions regarding their identity. - F. Ensuring Good Audio/Video: Hearing participants shall make best efforts to ensure that there will be clear video and audio transmission during the hearing.
+Participants should: - i. consider steps that may be taken to establish a high-speed internet connection (e.g., if possible, a hard-wired internet connection is generally preferable to a wireless internet connection); - ii. use the computer microphone, with or without a headset, for audio transmission or use a phone to dial into audio portion of the platform (or if necessary, use the back-up conference call number if the computer and platform audio are of poor quality); - iii. eliminate any background noise; - iv. consider camera positioning and lighting (e.g., avoid sitting near a window, positioning a light in front of (instead of behind) the participant); - v. access [Platform Name] via desktop or laptop rather than by smartphone or tablet; - vi. ensure computing devices are adequately charged and that power cables or back-up batteries are available as may be necessary; and - vii. not join the hearing from a public setting or using unsecured, public wifi to ensure the privacy and security of the hearing. - G. All counsel shall endeavor to speak one at a time and not while another is speaking, other than as may be required to interpose an objection to a question asked or to alert other participants of technical difficulties. - H. All participants who are not actively being questioned as a witness, asking questions of a witness, defending a witness, or providing or responding to opening statements, closing arguments, or other arguments, shall maintain their audio on mute to limit potential interruptions.
 The video hearing host and co-host [if any] also will have the ability to mute and unmute any participant if needed.